Price Landfill: Initial cleanup

 After two years of the people around Price Landfill having found that their water was contaminated, the USEPA got involved.
 The agency provided a water alternative, such as bottled water, to around 37 of the affected neighbors of the Price Landfill site.
 The USEPA and the NJDEP conducted studies and collected samples of the soil and other substances at the site in order to find out how contaminated the area really was.
-To guarantee that the contamination didn't spread to the Atlantic City (ACMUA) public water supply well field, the USEPA and the State of New Jersey began construction to connect to the New Jersey Water Company (NJWC) system, updated three wells of the ACMUA, set up filter systems and began to conserve water through a program.
+To guarantee that the contamination did not spread to the Atlantic City (ACMUA) public water supply well field, the USEPA and the State of New Jersey began construction to connect to the New Jersey Water Company (NJWC) system, updated three wells of the ACMUA, set up filter systems and began to conserve water through a program.

 Current status

-Currently, the USEPA is monitoring the site 4 times a year and states that the migration of the groundwater and the exposure to nearby people is under control.
-The USEPA split their plan into 3 steps, as stated on their website: immediate actions, long-term actions (fixated on wells, and controlling the spreading of the contamination), and the general cleanup of the whole site.
+Currently, the USEPA is monitoring the site four times a year and states that the migration of the groundwater and the exposure to nearby people is under control.
+The USEPA split their plan into three steps, as stated on their website: immediate actions, long-term actions (fixated on wells, and controlling the spreading of the contamination), and the general cleanup of the whole site.